Home Holidays Index

 Conclusion

-Overall, we enjoyed our stay at Allegro.
+We enjoyed our stay at Allegro.
 Very relaxing - we could readily have spent another couple of weeks lying on the beach.
-The hotel's good points outweighed the bad points.
-Just make sure you get a room with a decent bathroom.
+Excellent diving.
 Would we go again?
 Probably not to Provo as there are so many other places to visit.
 And it was pretty expensive....